jricketson/fast_rake/README.md

     end
     task :fast,[:list] => "fast:two"

-Then tasks fast:two, fast:four and fast:eight will have been created.
+Then tasks fast:two, fast:four and fast:eight will have been created, which when run will run the full set of your tests.
-These tasks can be executed from the command line with arguments as well:
+These tasks can also be executed with a specific list of tasks:

     rake "fast:four[task1,task2]"